yongyiwong/yongyiwong/README.md

      * FastAPI
 - 📀 Versed in AWS service (EKS, EB, ECS, Lambda, Fargate, S3, Terraform)
 - 📀 Proficient with Blockchain & AI
-- 🙂 I’m looking for a new position to work. please contact me to yongyiwang.fullstack@gmail.com
+- 🙂 I’m looking for a new position to work.

 <!---